title

 3500 In what today is Kazakhstan, people are riding, milking and eating horses.

-3100 In the Fertile Crescent, objects made of conch shells are imported from what is today Pakistan.
+3100 In the Fertile Crescent (an area which encompasses what is now Egypt, Israel, Jordan, Lebanon, Syria and Iraq), objects made of conch shells are imported from what is today Pakistan.
 Transport costs leave the items of trade exclusive to those elites who possess the wealth to pay for them.

-3000 In what today is western Finland, people were chewing a gummy, sugarless birch bark tar which had antiseptic properties.
+3000 In what today is western Finland, people were chewing a gummy, sugarless birch bark tar for use as an adhesive, but which also had antiseptic properties.
 It helped fight gum infections and chewing after meals helped fight tooth decay.

 3000 Egypt is united through warfare.
 There, human and animal sacrifices continue.
-Egyptians have many gods but Egypt is without rain and has no myth of a flood.
+Egyptians have many gods but Egypt has little rain and no myth of a flood.
 The rule of Egyptian kings is claimed to be associated with the gods.
 Kings are believed descended from the gods and more deserving than common people.

-2700 It is estimated that around this time Minoan civilization, on the island of Crete, begins.
-It is built by seagoing tradesmen.
+2700 It is estimated that around this time Minoan civilization, on the island of Crete, begins – built by seagoing tradesmen.
 Rule is to be by the wealthy with a well-organized bureaucracy.
 Workmen will produce fine vases, sheet metal, tweezers, stonework and other artifacts.

 2700 In the Americas, corn, beans, chilies and squash are among cultivated plants.

-2600 Agricultural people give rise to the Mohenjo-daro in the Indus Valley.
+2600 Agricultural people give rise to the city-settlement of Mohenjo-daro in the Indus Valley in what today is India.

 2600 In the Middle East, oxen are pulling wooden plows, cutting deeper into soil.

-2500 In the Fertile Crescent the new imports are ceramic jars, copper tools and jewelry.
-As in the year the century 3100, transport costs leave these items of trade mainly with those elites who possess the wealth to pay for them.
-Common people were using stone tools.
+2500 In the Fertile Crescent, the new imports are ceramic jars, copper tools and jewelry.
+Transportation costs make these items of trade too expensive for all but wealthy elites.
+Common people are still using stone tools.

-2500-2000 Farmers appear in the Philippines and eventually in what today is Indonesia.
-They are said to have had the Dapenkeng pottery style.
+2500-2000 Farmers appear in what today are the Philippines and eventually in what today is Indonesia.
+They are said to have had the Dapenkeng culture style of pottery.

-2300 Indo-Europeans move into southern Greece.
-They conquer and make themselves an aristocracy over those who had migrated there many centuries before.
-These latest migrants are to be known as the Mycenae Greeks, who have gods similar to other Indo-Europeans, including a father god of the sky called Zeus, whom they believe has power over the entire world.
+2300 Indo-Europeans move into southern Greece conquering the current population and making themselves into an aristocracy over those who had migrated there many centuries before.
+These latest migrants are to be known as the Mycenae Greeks, who have gods similar to other Indo-Europeans, including a father god.

 2300 In what today is England, the stone monument Stonehenge is built.
 (Carbon dating performed in the year of 2008.)